-Print Preview: The name of the selected printer is actually a button that opens a list of the known printers.
+Print Preview: The name of the current printer is actually a button that opens a list of the known printers.

 WinXP: Printers and Faxes

-If you do not see such a Printers command on the Start menu, click on the command Control Panel and look for the printers group there.
+If you do not see the command listed above on your own Start menu, open the Control Panel and look for it there.

 The list of printers may include printers that are not actually connected to the computer or the network.
 Some may not be actual pieces of hardware at all.
 This can be confusing!